 FEA results are used in design optimization, fatigue analysis, predicting structural failures and much more.

 In the process of getting SAFIRE up and running as planned, numerous experiments were generated.
 The results of these experiments suggest that the Electric Sun Model has viability.
 More interestingly, some of the results were not predicted.
 Startling discoveries were made.
-See PHASE THREE for experiments and discoveries.
+See for experiments and discoveries.

 500 °C gas temperature